Omar-Ishtaiwi/Sentiment-Analysis-App/README.md

-Step 2.
+##Step 2
 Navigate to the server.js file and edit in your Twitter API keys and Tokens.

-Step 3.
+##Step 3
 Install dependencies

 ```